-On January 17, 1877, two drunken gunmen by the names of Billy Bland and Charlie Reed galloped into Fort Griffin with their pistols blazing and quickly made their way to the Beehive Saloon.
+On January 17, 1877, two drunken gunmen named Billy Bland, and Charlie Reed galloped into Fort Griffin with their pistols blazing and quickly made their way to the Beehive Saloon.
 They entered the place with their guns raised and shot out the lights.

-In response, Deputy Sheriff Bill Cruger, accompanied by the county attorney Robert Jeffries, and two other Shackelford County officials entered the bar.
-When Cruger yelled “hands up!”, Bland whirled and fired on the deputy and both Jeffries and Cruger fired back.
+In response, Deputy Sheriff Bill Cruger, accompanied by the county attorney Robert Jeffries and two other Shackelford County officials, entered the bar.
+When Cruger yelled, “hands up!”
+Bland whirled and fired on the deputy, and Jeffries and Cruger fired back.
 Reed then joined the gunfight, which resulted in Cruger and Jeffries being wounded, and two bystanders were killed as well as the drunken Billy Bland.
 Unfortunately, Charlie Reed disappeared during the excitement and fled the area.
-It was later found that Reed had made his way to Nebraska, where he too was killed in about 1883.
+It was later found that Reed had made his way to Nebraska, where he, too, was killed in about 1883.

-A short time later, John Larn resigned his position of sheriff and Cruger was appointed his successor on April 20, 1877.
+A short time later, John Larn resigned from his position of sheriff, and Cruger was appointed his successor on April 20, 1877.
 His jurisdiction was large – encompassing some 13 unorganized Texas counties that extended to the New Mexico state line.
 But like his predecessor, Cruger worked with the Tin Hat Brigade to help stem the lawlessness.
-Interestingly, much of the cattle rustling was being conducted by none other than former sheriff John Larn along with his accomplice John Selman, who had also worked as a deputy for a time.
+Interestingly, much of the cattle rustling was conducted by none other than former sheriff John Larn and his accomplice John Selman, who had also worked as a deputy for a time.

 In the summer of 1878, Cruger, acting on a warrant from the Albany court, arrested Larn on June 22.
-After transporting him to the jail, Cruger hired the local blacksmith shackle Larn to the floor of the jailhouse to prevent a breakout by Larn’s supporters.
+After transporting him to the jail, Cruger hired the local blacksmith to shackle Larn to the floor of the jailhouse to prevent a breakout by Larn’s supporters.
 However, the next night, vigilantes stormed the jail intending to hang Larn.
-When they found they couldn’t lynch the shackled man, they shot him in his cell.
+They shot him in his cell when they found they couldn’t lynch the shackled man.
 This was the last vigilante killing in the county.

-Somewhere along the line, Cruger married a woman named Mary R. Boynton with whom he would have one child.
-He moved his family to Tennessee where he served as a marshal in Princeton.
+Somewhere along the line, Cruger married Mary R. Boynton, with whom he would have one child.
+He moved his family to Tennessee, where he served as a marshal in Princeton.
 On May 29, 1882, Cruger arrested a drunken man for disorderly conduct, and as they were walking up a set of stairs from the street to Marshal Cruger’s office, the prisoner produced a gun, spun around, and shot Marshal Cruger in the head.